-How products, services, and production/delivery processes are designed.
+How new, modified, and customized products and services, and production/delivery processes are designed and implemented.
 Include:

-- (1) how changing customer requirements and technology are incorporated into product and service designs; - (2) how production/delivery processes are designed to meet quality and operational performance requirements; and - (3) how design and production/delivery processes are coordinated to ensure trouble-free introduction and delivery of products and services.
+- how changing customer and market requirements and technology are incorporated into product and service designs; - (2) how production/delivery processes are designed to meet customer, quality, and operational performance requirements; - (3) how design and production/delivery processes are coordinated and tested to ensure trouble-free and timely introduction and delivery of products and services; and - (4) how design processes are evaluated and improved to achieve better performance, including improvements to products and services, transfer of learning to other company units and projects, and reduced cycle time.